Ivan1248/Folmes/README.md

 # Folmes
-A program for messaging using shared folders (with IRC support in the future, hopefully).
+A messaging program that uses shared folders and the IRC protocol.